Multiple Operations all in Sync

 As Managing Director of Musselroe Beef, a nearly 5,000 hectare operation in Northeast Tasmania, Greg Bradfield knows what successful farms need.

-Musselroe Beef is a combined breeding and fattening operation, with breeding taking place at Cape Portland on 3,000 hectares of coastal sands with 600mm of rainfall annually, and finishing occuring on 1,200 hectares in Nabowla.
+Musselroe Beef is a combined breeding and fattening operation, with breeding taking place at Cape Portland on 3,000 hectares of coastal sands with 600mm of rainfall annually, and finishing occurring on 1,200 hectares in Nabowla.
 The 2,000 fattening cattle at Nabowla enjoy lush pastures which receive 960mm of rainfall each year.

 A big operation requires keeping track of multiple moving parts.
 Like so many Australian and Tassie farmers, “figuring out where we are in rainfall” is a high priority for Bradfield.
 Right up there is pinpointing just where the operation is in its development.